Big City Family Fun

 Shake Shack

 With locations across the city, it’s a place to grab a burger, a shake and an order of fries.
 It even sells wine and beer in the can for parents who need a break.
-The burger are fresh and made to order but I found lines at all hours.
-So check out its an app.
+The burgers are fresh and made to order, but I found lines at all hours.
+So check out its app.
+This is one of the best places to eat in NYC with teens.

 Locations across the city and open for lunch and dinner.